Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 Then there are the most important columns
 - Inp-prefix represents all the inputs for a type of building with selected PMs.
 You can find these values from Generalist Gaming's spreadsheet.
 Note that you cannot leave any cell in a row empty for this program to work!!!!!
-- Out-prefix represents all the outputs for a type of building wiht selected PMs.
+- Out-prefix represents all the outputs for a type of building with selected PMs.
 You can find these values from Generalist Gaming's spreadsheet.
 Note that you cannot leave any cell in a row empty for this program to work!!!!!

 Also keep in mind that the output and input goods MUST be in the same exact order as shown in the examples.
 Otherwise you're gonna get wonky results!!